biothings/biothings.api/docs/doc/studio.rst

 .. image:: ../_static/hubstack.png
    :width: 100%

-Within the Studio, **BioThings Hub** and the whole backend system can be accessed through different options:
+Within the Studio, **BioThings Hub** and the whole backend service can be accessed through different options:

-* a web application allows to interact with the most used elements of the system
+* a web application allows interaction with the most used elements of the service
 * a console, accessible through SSH, gives access to more commands, for advanced usage
-* a REST API and a websocket can be used either to interact with the **Hub**, query the differents objects inside, and get real-time notifications when processed are running.
+* a REST API and a websocket can be used to interact with the **Hub**, query the differents objects inside, and get real-time notifications when processes are running.
+This interface is a good choice for third-party integration.

 Who should use BioThings Studio ?